 Mazda MX-5 / Eunos Roadster EV Conversion

-This is an overview of our Mazda MX-5 / Eunos Roadster EV conversion.
-Our 'MX-5e' is our initial test platform to learn on and is also for testing components we plan to use in the OSSEV®.
+This is an overview of our Eunos Roadster (Mazda MX-5 / Miata) EV conversion.
+Our 'MX-5e' is our initial build and test platform to learn on.
+We are also testing some components we plan to use in our OSSEV®.
 It will not make financial sense to a lot of people but, we are not just investing in a car.
-The estimated £24,000 costs include a full restoration, an 'as new' rebuild, the EV conversion, a full respray of the car and to register it as an EV with the DVLA.
-We aim to have our MX-5e on road in the first half of 2024.
+The planned £24,000 costs include a complete restoration, an 'as new' rebuild, the EV conversion, a full respray of the car and to register it as an EV with the DVLA.

 Unlike the sympathetic restoration that we did on Ethan's Yoko, we are planning to drag this 30+ year-old car into the future.
-It has to be a car that our whole family wants to drive and can enjoy, so it is not going to be an extreme sports car like Rob's Fisher Fury R1.
+It has to be a car that our whole family enjoys, so it is not going to be an extreme sports car like Rob's Fisher Fury R1.
 It will be a proper driver's car though 😎

 1. It will retain all the best bits of the Mazda MX-5 / Eunos Roadster and so it will be a lot of fun and provide great driver involvement.
 We are taking steps to improve it in this respect, including making it faster and lighter.

-3. It will not have the safety systems and driver interventions that are a feature of modern EVs.
+3. It will not have the annoying safety systems and driver interventions that are a feature of modern EVs.
+This alone is a big reason behind us converting an old car to a new EV.

 In March 2023 we purchased a 1992 Eunos Roadster V-Spec (Japanese import mk1 Mazda MX-5 NA) for £1425.
 It was an automatic with black paintwork and a tan interior.
 We aim to learn a lot whilst converting it to EV and are using it as a test platform for some of the components we are developing and using in our OSSEV®.
 Some of the many changes are documented as separate projects.